WebOfTrustInfo/rwot5-boston/topics-and-advance-readings/verifiable-claims-primer.md

 Starting in 2013, the
 [W3C Credentials Community Group](https://w3c-ccg.github.io/) started to
-work on solutions in this space followed shortly thereafter by the [Rebooting Web of Trust Community](http://www.weboftrust.info/) and
+work in earnest on solutions in this space followed shortly thereafter by the [Rebooting Web of Trust Community](http://www.weboftrust.info/) and
 [W3C Verifiable Claims Working Group](https://www.w3.org/2017/vc/).